 Requesting a Reduced Course Load

-Acceptable Reasons For A Reduced Course Load
+Acceptable Reasons for a Reduced Course Load

 - Students must be registered for at least one in-person course during their final semester.

-- Academic Difficulty due to:
+- You have academic difficulty due to:

 - Improper course level placement